jwisda/actionstats/README.md

     Avg int //average time

 ### Config
 These config settings can be changed from the defaults.
-I cannot guarantee the code will work if you make changes to these defaults.
+The code may not work if you make changes to these defaults.

 #### MinActionLength
     type int default = 1